patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 - An article title within a dialogue:  *Abi said, “I love the article Cat wrote.
 It’s called ‘Improving product design with an open source mindset,’ and it’s such a fun read.”*
 - A quote within a dialogue: *“I like Cat’s article too, Abi.
 My coworker told me, ‘PatternFly has the best publication ever.’
 That made me smile.”*

-## Colon and semicolon
-Use a **colon** to introduce a list or a series.
-You can also use it as a pause before introducing related information.
-For example:

-- "I enjoy the following hobbies: cooking, drawing, and traveling."
-- "That leads me to my favorite hobby: running."

-Use a **semicolon** to connect two closely related independent clauses.
-You can also use a semicolon instead of a comma to separate long list items for extra clarity.
-For example:

-- "I love running in the morning; it wakes me up."
-- "Every morning, I enjoy eating toast, bacon, and eggs; reading a book; and relaxing on the porch."

-**Note**: If you're tempted to use a semicolon in the UI, try breaking up the sentence and cutting down on your words instead.
-This often leads to content that is more readable and clear.